matthewlong29/PareAndFlourish_Site/_posts/2017-08-20-how-to-ask-for-a-raise-and-get-it.md

 Odds are, your leadership team is not aware of everything you do for your company to help it grow.
 They, like you, have a lot on their plates.
 Make this conversation easier for both parties by explaining exactly why you deserve this raise.
 It is beneficial to write these down, so you aren’t relying on memory during what can be a stressful conversation.

-<blockquote><span class="boldText">Pro Tip</span>: Give tangible numbers that your boss can easily digest.
-For example, “I increased our web traffic last year by 30%.”</blockquote>
+>**Pro Tip**: Give tangible numbers that your boss can easily digest.
+For example, “I increased our web traffic last year by 30%.”

 ## Be Confident